awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

 If one or more of those steps haven't occurred, see the following topics:
 + For information about creating a job to use a Snowball Edge device, see [Getting Started](getting-started.md)\.
-+ For information about using the S3 interface, see [Transferring Files Using the Amazon S3 Interface](using-adapter.md)\.
++ For information about using the S3 interface, see [Transferring files using the Amazon S3 adapter for data migration](using-adapter.md)\.
 + For information about unlocking a Snowball Edge device, see [unlocking a device](https://docs.aws.amazon.com/en_us/snowball/latest/developer-guide/connect-unlock-device-sbe.html)\.

 **Important**